BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 Unix_family tree

-This is called as the hub of the operating system, serving as allocator of time and memory to programs and handling the filestore and communications in response to system calls.
+The kernel is the core of the operating system, managing memory, time, file storage, and communications in response to system calls.

 BSD